IceJinx33/auto-err-template-fill/README.md

 # Automatic Error Analysis for Document-level Information Extraction

-Software for an ACL 2022 Main Conference paper (Link to be posted)
+Software for our ACL 2022 Main Conference Long paper (Link to be posted)

 We build propose a transformation-based framework for automating error analysis in document-level event and (N-ary) relation extraction.